 Like every other member of your family, if your pets get sick, they need medical care.
 Medical care for a family member – whether they are furry or not – can get expensive.
 Unlike what you have access to for other members of your family, pet insurance is something offered by very few employers.

 This unfortunate circumstance can set families up to make tragic decisions.
-If your faithful furry friend needs medical care to save its life or daily medication to keep dangerous conditions at bay, costs can add up quickly.
+If your faithful furry friend needs medical care to save their life or daily medication to keep dangerous conditions at bay, costs can add up quickly.
 Yet, putting a price on your pet’s life isn’t easy.
 If there are multiple animals involved, veterinary bills can become a real source of stress.
 Letting a pet die because of costs, though, can wreak havoc on your emotional well-being.

 There aren’t easy answers to these decisions, and sometimes they’re unavoidable.
 However, you can take steps to avoid these challenges.
 Let’s take a look at three steps you can take to keep your furry friends safe and your savings account flush.